g-a-borrero/cosmos/Abilities/Magic/Water/index.md

 | Damp | Temperate | 10 fl oz (296 ml) |
 | Damp | Hot | 20 fl oz (592 ml) |

-#### Water Step
+#### Healing
 > **Requirements:** Water Affinity: Master.
 >
 > *Active.
-Half Movement Speed line.*
+5 ft melee range.*
 >
-> Move at half Movement Speed diagonally into the air in a given direction at a 45-degree angle, immediately falling and land.
-Regular falling rules apply.
+> ***-1d6 damage.*** Heal a target of the user's choosing - this includes the user as a potential target.

-#### White Flame
+#### Whirlpool
 > **Requirements:** Water Affinity: Master.
 >
 > *Active.
-Self.
+Twice Movement Speed in Range, in sight.
+10 ft. radius.
 2 minutes.*
 >
-> Turns flame white.
-Doubles the dice pool for damage for the duration.
+> Creates a whirlpool that traps all sucked in.
+To escape, a successful Sneaking + Survival Skill Check is required (takes an action) or waiting for the whirlpool to end.
+Every turn stuck in the whirlpool moves the entity around the perimeter and (up, if on land; down, if in water) 5 ft., no more than 15 ft in any direction.
+All those attempting to do actions in the whirlpool take another 10 Challenge Score.
+If frozen, deals ***1d10 damage*** per turn.

 ## Blood

-#### Implosion
+#### Drain
 > **Requirements:** Blood Affinity.
 >
 > *Active.
-One target in Movement Speed range.
-Uses 5 Energy per attempt.*
+One target in sight in Movement Speed range.*
 >
-> Causes a target to implode into a whole bunch of pieces.
-If living, kills them.
-If hard material, sends shrapnel flying in a sphere of 30 ft. diameter.
+> Cause life-giving water to exit your target.
+The amount that exits is 0.33 gallons (1.25 L).
+This amount doubles if you have Water Affinity: Master.

-#### Explosion
+#### Puppet
 > **Requirements:** Blood Affinity.
 >
 > *Active.
-Twice Movement Speed range, target in sight.
-Uses 2 Energy per attempt.*
+Movement Speed range.
+Uses up to 3 Energy per attempt.*
 >
-> ***3d12 damage on target, half damage on those in 5 ft. of target.*** Waters a beam of energy that explodes on meeting a target.
-If the target is metal, the beam redirects back at the user.
+> Make up to 3 targets take one action.
+Uses one (1) Energy per target.
+Must be aware of the target's location in space.

 ## Plant

-#### Ball Plant
+#### Blossom
 > **Requirements:** Plant Affinity.
 >
 > *Active.
 One target in sight.*
 >
-> ***3d12 damage.*** Throw a ball of charged electricity at a given target.
+> Cause a plant to rapidly grow.
+If it is a fruit bearing plant, it will bear 1d10 fruit.

-#### Chain Plant
+#### Root Network
 > **Requirements:** Plant Affinity.
 >
-> *Active.
-One target in twice Movement Speed range, and then targets in 10 ft. of range of the original target.*
+> *Passive.*
 >
-> ***5d8 damage.*** Direct Plant at a target that spreads to other targets.
-If the first target is hit, roll for damage.
-If the first target dies, the plant spreads to the next target.
-If there are no targets left and still damage left to be dealt, it will ricochet back to the character who used this ability.
-Works with Redirect.
+> So long as you are touching a plant, you can understand it, and it can understand your thoughts.

-#### Redirect
+#### Ivy Whip
 > **Requirements:** Plant Affinity.
 >
-> *Passive.*
+> *Active.
+Up to twice Movement Speed in range and length spreading from a plant, either a swooping curve or a straight line*
 >
-> Automatically redirect Plant directed at the character towards a target in sight other than the attacker at the intensity it was received.
+> ***2d10 damage to first target, decreasing by 1 point of damage for each subsequent target.*** Grow and direct a vine to slam into one or more targets in range in a line or curve.